0bVdnt/obv-OS/learning-basics/process-control/README.md

   - Initializes process fields like PID and state.
   - Returns a pointer to the new process control block.

+### Delay Function (`delay`)
+- **Purpose:**
+  Simulates computational work and slows down process execution for demonstration purposes.
+- **Implementation:**
+  - Executes a loop with 100 million iterations of no-operation (NOP) instructions.
+  - Creates a visible pause between character outputs ('A' and 'B') from each process.
+  - Prevents the terminal from becoming unresponsive by controlling the rate of output.
+  - Demonstrates how processes can yield control and resume execution.
+  - In a real-world OS, this would be replaced by actual computational work or sleep operations.

 ### Trap Handling (`kernel_entry` and `handle_trap`)
 - **Purpose:**
   Manages interrupts and exceptions in the kernel.